-So the older you get, the more likely you are to
+In women, bone loss increases around menopause, when ovaries decrease production of estrogen, a hormone that protects against bone loss.
+So the older you get, the more likely you are to have osteoporosis.

 Not getting enough calcium and vitamin D contributes to bone thinning.
 Also, thin bones may run in families.

-the disease progresses, you may have symptoms related to weakened bones, including:
+In the early stages of osteoporosis, you probably won't have symptoms.
+As the disease progresses, you may have symptoms related to weakened bones, including:

 After age 30, people lose a small amount of bone each year.

 A person with thinning bones may be diagnosed with lower-than-normal bone mass (osteopenia).
 Osteopenia sometimes progresses to osteoporosis.